 #9 Rejuvenate your resume

 We’re seeing LinkedIn move more and more in the direction of being the middle-man between the job hunter and the recruiter.
-One of the most useful methods for this is its clever Resume Builder tool.
-Simply choose a resume template, edit it, and export it as a PDF that you can print, email and share.
 If you’re a recruiter check out LinkedIn’s paid for recruiter tools which include advanced search for candidates, InMail to contact those you’re not connected to and nifty tools to manage your pipeline of talent.

 #10 And finally, remember to keep updating

-Every time you update your profile, it appears in your connections’ newsfeeds.
+Every time you update your profile, it appears in your connections’ newsfeeds and helps you stand out on LinkedIn.
 Not only will this keep you fresh in their minds, but having an updated profile will ensure you’re showcasing your skills and experience to their full potential.